-Make Herbal Tea: How to Prepare, Brew, and Steep Valerian Root Tea
+How to Brew and Prepare Valerian Root Tea

-Valerian Root is the pungent smelling root of the valerian plant (Latin names: Valeriana officinalis, Valeriana wallichii).
-The root has been used since ancient times to promote restful sleep, and has exploded in popularity in recent times for this effect.
+Valerian root is the pungent-smelling root of the valerian plant (Valeriana officinalis or Valeriana wallichii).
+The root has been used since ancient times to promote restful sleep and has exploded in popularity in recent times for this effect.
 With the wide variety of exotic tea blends on supermarket shelves today, let's get back to basics on how to easily prepare a cup of valerian root tea.

-- 1 tsp of dried valerian root (about 2 grams)
+- 1 teaspoon (about 2 grams) dried valerian root

 - infusion device (like a tea ball, heat seal tea bag, piece of cheesecloth and string, or steep loose and use a strainer after brewing)

-- 8oz of filtered water and hot water from the tap
+- 8 ounces of filtered water and hot water from the tap

 - Fill the tea pot or mug you'll be steeping in with hot tap water to warm the container.

-- Heat 6-8oz of filtered water in your kettle on your stove to third boil (when the water produces big, rapidly breaking bubbles).
+- Heat 6–8 ounces of filtered water in your kettle on your stove to third boil (when the water produces big, rapidly breaking bubbles).
 Remove from heat.

 - Steep (let sit) for about 10–15 minutes.
 The steep time is long because you are preparing a tough root, not a more tender leaf, flower, or stem.

 Your valerian root tea is ready to enjoy.
-You may add milk, honey, or sweetener to taste though doing so may alter the medicinal benefits of your valerian root tea.
+You may add milk, honey, or sweetener to taste, though doing so may alter the medicinal benefits of your tea.
 I prefer this tea with nothing added.